JHBlack/Web-Dev-For-Beginners/2-js-basics/1-data-types/README.md

 You can achieve your formatting goals with either method, but template literals will respect any spaces and line breaks.

 ✅ When would you use a template literal vs. a plain string?

+Answer: A developer would use a template literal when a function or a variable has to be updated.
+Plain string can be used if a variable doesn't need to be updated and for simple functions.

 ### Booleans